Entomology Advocacy Week

 - Write (or call) your lawmaker about an issue

 - Write an op-ed for your local or national paper

 - Build your brand - and your institution's

-Why the week August 19-25?
-We're tying into some great outreach events that are already scheduled, like
+Why the week August 15-21?
+In addition to basing priorities on our ESA Advocacy Priorities, we're tying into some great outreach events that are already scheduled, like

-- U.S. House of Representatives Congressional Recess (All of August)
+- Congressional Recess and Campaigns (All of August)

 - Fast facts about ESA and the importance of entomology

 - ESA FY2021 funding priorities